WorldFamousElectronics/PulseSensorPlayground/resources/RelatedProjects.md

 The CYD project targets ESP32-2432S028 display boards and demonstrates how Playground readings can drive an embedded display: waveform, BPM, IBI, pulse amplitude, beat state, and threshold behavior.

-## Why These Are Linked Instead Of Bundled
+## Why These Are Linked Instead of Bundled

 The Arduino Library Manager package should stay focused on examples that compile directly from Arduino IDE with predictable dependencies.